- Admission Requirements

 Second Year (Advisory committee and Special Field Proposal)

 - Ideally, the Special Field proposal (prepared in consultation with the Advisory Committee) should be submitted between the end of the spring term of Year Two and the beginning of the Fall term of Year Three.
 The ultimate deadline is January of the Third Year.
-There is no need to wait to have passed all the language requirements to have the proposal approved (first by one’s Advisory Committee and then by the Centre’s Executive Committee).
+There is no need to wait to have passed all the language requirements to have the proposal approved (first by one’s Advisory Committee and then by the centre’s Executive Committee).
 However, all language requirements must be fulfilled prior to taking the Special Field Examination.
 In exceptional cases a student may petition to replace one of the modern languages (French and German) with another language in their area of research.
-A written request, with a signed confirmation of support for the petition from the Supervisor, must be submitted as early as possible, and no later than December of P2 for consideration by the Centre’s Executive Committee.
+A written request, with a signed confirmation of support for the petition from the supervisor, must be submitted as early as possible, and no later than the end of the Fall term of Year 2 for consideration by the Centre’s Executive Committee.

 Third Year (Language requirements, special Field examination and PhD proposal)

-- The Centre’s language requirements in Level Two Latin, French, and German (all pre-requisites for the Special Field exam) should be passed by September, but no later than April, of Year Three.
+- The centre’s language requirements in Level Two Latin, French, and German (all pre-requisites for the Special Field Examination) should be passed by September, but no later than April, of Year Three.

-- During the spring term of Year Three (and once the Special Field Examination is passed), the Ph.D. dissertation proposal should also be developed and submitted.
+- During the spring term of Year Three (and once the Special Field Examination is passed), the Ph.D. dissertation proposal should also be developed, in consultation with the Advisory Committee, and submitted.

 Fourth and Fifth Years (Writing the PhD thesis)

 - These years should be devoted to the writing of the dissertation.
-Students who need more time to finish may continue in the program through a maximum of six years (beyond which a formal extension is needed).
+Students who need more time to finish may continue in the program through a maximum of six years (beyond which a formal extension is to be requested for each additional year, for a maximum of four years).

 Extensions Beyond the Sixth Year